 There is no cost for this service.

 A fortnightly service that delivers fresh fruit and vegetables to eligible residents.
 Every second Thursday, fresh produce is delivered to your front door by a friendly volunteer for a small cost.

 A client contribution applies.

-A one-on-one volunteer support provided to eligible residents.
-Maybe a visit to your home for a cup of tea and conversation, an opportunity to play a board game, or time to get ‘out and about’ somewhere close by?
-Regular visits by a volunteer, who is matched with a resident, can be arranged to encourage reconnection with others, and to look forward to time spent doing things you enjoy.
+One-on-one volunteer support provided to eligible residents.
+Friendly visits to your home for a cup of tea and conversation, an opportunity to play a board game, or time to get ‘out and about’ somewhere close by.

 There is no cost to the resident for this service.

 Exchanging Memories supports eligible residents who have some memory loss.
 Would you like to reminisce and celebrate your life and past experiences, share your history or stories, or simply share a coffee and chat?
 Skilled volunteers are matched with residents to share these experiences.